 Similarly, because medical assistants are at the center of the health care team, they’ll need to communicate with colleagues with both lesser and greater professional standing.
 For first-time medical assistants, it can be intimidating.
 There’s a learning curve, but an externship can help ease the way.

 Making Connections with an Externship

 Getting to know the right people in the health care field is the key to professional development and finding that perfect first job.
 Whom should students get to know?

 Getting to Know Instructors

 Instructors with top-tier skills necessary to teach others are usually well known in the community.
 Most have worked in other aspects of the health care field, and they’re connected.
-Some may have helped generations of students through externships at local practices, and satisfied employers value their recommendations.
+Some may have helped generations of students through medical assisting externships at local practices, and satisfied employers value their recommendations.

 Instructors are also well-positioned to help students identify professional strengths and weaknesses.
 With feedback, soon-to-be graduates can look for ways to improve their performance in critical areas or embrace a career path that’s strength centric.

 Working with Career Advisors

 Vocational school career advisors are front-line recruiters for health care practices needing top-notch medical assistants.
 They know which practices and facilities have regular hiring needs, and they can give students insight into what to expect from potential employers.
 Working with instructors, they can also facilitate connections with organizations based on a student’s strengths.

 Experts suggest that up to eighty percent of available job openings may never be seen by the public.
 Most are filled internally or by external applicants who come recommended by current employees.